 This 5’6″ x 27′ fresco mural “Advancement of Learning Through the Printing Press” by Lucien Labaudt was completed in 1936 with funding from the WPA Federal Art Project.

-Victor Arnautoff’s fresco entitled “Life of Washington” consists of twelve panels and totals 1600 square feet.
+Victor Arnautoff’s fresco entitled “Life of Washington” consists of thirteen panels and totals 1600 square feet.
 It was produced with the assistance of FAP funds.

 Ralph Stackpole’s 5’6″ x 27′ fresco “Contemporary Education” in the Washington High School library was completed in 1936 with FAP funds.